-We all know that parkrun wouldn’t happen without the volunteers that organize every event, every week.
+We all know that volunteers play a vital role at parkrun, organizing every event, every week.
 And we probably are aware that the volunteers are parkrunners just like ourselves.
 But there are so many reasons to be a parkrun volunteer beyond a sense of duty or need to keep the event afloat.

 Here are 5 reasons to want to be a parkrun volunteer.